 Volunteers are assigned a wetland based on their interests and preference (hike in or near a paved road, large versus small wetland, 4WD accessible or not, etc).
 They then attend a training at which they learn sampling methodology and how to ID amphibian larvae.
 They are provided with a field guide and access to all surveying equipment and supplies.
 In return, volunteers agree to survey the amphibians in their adopted wetland at least 2 times a year.

-We have 50 wetlands (see map below) enrolled in the program and have engaged over 350 citizens in the past three years.
+We have 50 wetlands (see map below) enrolled in the program and have engaged almost 500 citizens in the past four years.
 The program has far exceeded our expectations!
-We are just beginning our 4th year and had an informational meeting in mid-January to launch the 2017 program.
-If you missed the meeting but would like to participate, email Rebecca (email@example.com) to inquire about remaining opportunities.
+We will be beginning our 5th year this winter.
+If you missed our informational meeting and are interested in participating, just fill out this survey.
+Contact Rebecca (email@example.com) with questions.

 We offer this program free to the public.
 If you would like to support our efforts, please consider donating to our Building Communities that Conserve Wetlands program.
 Click the donate button below and your contribution will go directly towards this unique program!